Alinshans/redbud/document/parser/json.md

   ```
   conforms to the format of a JSON object, and it will be treated as an object.

-6. You can explicitly declare the type, i.e., use `Json::array_t` or `Json::object_t`, to specify the type of JSON.
+6. You can explicitly declare the type, i.e., use `Json::array_t` or `Json::object_t` to specify the type of the `Json`.
 This rule will cover the preceding rules. e.g.:
   ```c++
     Json j = Json::array_t{{"this is an","array"}};
   ```
   `j` will be an array, and it has one element which is also an array, so if you
-  output it you will see: `[["this is an","array"]]`, That is what you want to see in the point 4.
+  output it you will see: `[["this is an","array"]]`, this is what you want to see in the point 4.

 The above is the rule of using braces(`std::initializer_list`), and they can be used in combination.
 The following is a complete example: